gbadev-org/awesome-gbadev/README.md

   `#gba-music`     - listening, composing and audio programming
   `#gba-offtopic`  - off-topic chat
   `#gba-docs`      - community documentation projects (tutorials, technical docs etc.)
-  `#gba-tools`     - tool discussion (grit, tiled, aseprite, etc.)
+  `#gbajam`        - hang out with other GBA Jam participants & share your progress

   **Project-specific channels**
   `#gba-toolchain` - gba-toolchain, agbabi and gba-plusplus development & support
   `#butano`        - Butano engine development & support
   `#natu`          - Natu toolkit development & support
   </details>

+### Other places
-- [GBADev](https://gbadev.org) - The longstanding homepage of the scene.
-Regularly updated with the lastest news and releases.
+- [GBAdev.org](https://gbadev.org) - The longstanding homepage of the scene.
+Still updated with news and releases (but the forums have been broken for a while).
-- [GBAtemp](https://gbatemp.net/categories/nintendo-gba-discussions.32/) - The site carries the GBA name, but now the console is relegated to the backbenches.
+- [GBAtemp](https://gbatemp.net/categories/nintendo-gba-discussions.32/) - The site carries the GBA name, but nowadays the console is relegated to the backbenches.
+It's a good place to talk about gaming and hardware though.

 # Documentation